SubhashreeMahapatra/Multi-PDF-RAG/README.md

 # 📚 Multi-PDF RAG Chat System

-Chat with your PDF documents using Google Gemini AI — completely free.
+Chat with your PDF documents using Google Gemini AI.